jean0313/k2a/README.md

-# Cli for Generate AsyncApi Specification from Kafka
+# Cli to Generate AsyncApi Specification from Kafka

 ## Setup
 - Kafka Cluster